Asking questions (pt. 2)

 WHERE title LIKE '%:%';

-What we’re doing here is, we are looking for all article title starting with a string, followed immediately by a colon and then a string again, e.g. Category:Women of Belgium by activity
+This query looks for article titles starting with a string followed by a colon and another string, e.g., Category:Women of Belgium by activity

 .